Can You Cut Or Bend A Flame Sensor? Should You?

 A home Goodman high efficiency furnace with Bradford White Residential gas water heater & an Generalaire humidifier.

-If the flame sensor is malfunctioning, you should have a professional HVAC technician check out your system.
+If the flame sensor is malfunctioning, you should have a professional HVAC technician check your system.
 If the flame sensor goes bad, your furnace will keep releasing potentially deadly gas even when there's nothing to light it.
 Without a clean or malfunctioning flame sensor, the heating system turns off if it senses that a flame isn't present.

 How Many Ohms Should A Flame Sensor Read?